-Getting ahead of the “ripple effect” has been added to your bookmarks.
+Getting ahead of the “ripple effect” has been saved

 Water scarcity creates risks and opportunities.
 While companies seek to manage and mitigate impacts such as higher water costs, disruption to water-dependent operations, regulatory and pricing changes, and loss of social license to operate, a water stewardship strategy should also help business leaders identify and pursue value-creating initiatives, from cost reduction and innovation to a reputation that creates further opportunities.